grafana/grafana/docs/sources/panels/transformations/config-from-query.md

 ### Field mapping table

-Below the configuration listed above you will find the field table.
-Here all fields found in the data returned by the config query will be listed along with a **Use as** and **Select** option.
-This table gives you control over what field should be mapped to which config property and if there are multiple rows which value to select.
+This transformation includes a field table which lists all fields in the data returned by the config query.
+This table gives you control over what field should be mapped to each config property (the *Use as** option).
+You can also choose which value to select if there are multiple rows in the returned data.

 ## Example